The Association Journal

 Laboratory phonology is the term used for the scientific study of the encoding elements of spoken language, their organization, their grammatical function, and their role in speech.
 Research questions and some methods used in laboratory phonology also extend naturally to the parallel investigation of manual signs (and non-manual gestures) as the encoding elements of signed languages.

 Laboratory phonology is at the forefront of the general shift towards experimental and quantitative approaches to the study of language across the discipline of linguistics.
 It is emerging as the dominant approach to the study of sound systems at universities across North America, Europe, Australia, New Zealand, and at many other locations.

-- Lisa Davidson - New York University (term ends in 2018)
+- Lisa Davidson - New York University (from 2022)

 - Kip Wilson

 - Taehong Cho - Hanyang University

 - Jennifer Cole - University of Illinois

 - Matthew Goldrick - Northwestern University